6 minute read.Last Modified 2022-04-07 16:08 EDT

-Snapshots create a read-only point-in-time copy of a file system or volume.
-The copy does not consume extra space in the ZFS pool.
-Snapshots only record the differences between storage block references when the data is modified.
+Snapshots are one of the most powerful features of ZFS.
+A snapshot provides a read only point-in-time copy of a file system or volume.
+This copy does not consume extra space in the ZFS pool.
+The snapshot only records the differences between storage block references whenever the data is modified.

 Go to Storage and click Snapshots, then click ADD.